 The section describes how to provide detailed traffic statistics for a specific switch port.
 Use the port select box to select which switch port details to display.
-The selected port belongs to the currently selected stack unit, as reflected by the page header.

 The displayed counters are the totals for receive and transmit, the size counters for receive and transmit, and the error counters for receive and transmit.